Perspective | D.C. is slow with shots. So I drove to North Carolina and came home vaccinated.

 As expected, the hive mind buzzes in the vaccine-hunter groups.
 I start with a Google document that a seasoned hunter has set up for newbies.
 It confirms that several states within a reasonable driving distance, including Maryland, Ohio and North Carolina, will vaccinate nonresidents.
 Naturally, Maryland gets the most discussion on the main group pages because it is closest.
 “Hagerstown has a TON of appointments open tomorrow.
 J&J.,” reads a sample post.
 Maryland won’t vaccinate my age group for two weeks, however.

-But tacked on the end of the long newbie document is an announcement for a mass vaccination event on April 1 at the Pleasant Valley Baptist Church in Hollister, N.C.
+But tacked on the end of the long newbie document is an announcement for a mass vaccination event on April 1 at Pleasant Valley Baptist Church in Hollister, N.C.
 It appears to be open to anybody from anywhere who is over 18.
 There is a link to a SignUpGenius page showing the majority of slots open.
 This is two days away.

 I hurriedly find Elizabeth and tell her that we should take a road trip to North Carolina, leaving tomorrow.
 She looks at me funny.
 True, we had discussed the possibility of looking for shots in a nearby state, but not traveling hundreds of miles on less than a day’s notice.
 Eventually she sees the sense in it.
-There may not be an opportunity closer to home for weeks — and what if we do not dodge every bullet until then.
+There may not be an opportunity closer to home for weeks — and what if we do not dodge every bullet until then?

 Our 15-year-old son objects that the whole thing must be an elaborate hoax because the “event” is scheduled for April Fools’ Day.
 He is overruled.
 The trip is on.